 If you do this right, you’ll be extending through the thoracic spine to regain any lost mobility from sleeping with a rounded upper back supported by the pillow.

-First, grab a wooden dowel or a broomstick that you can plant into the ground in front of you outside of your forward leg.
+First, grab a wooden dowel or a broomstick.
+Start position is with your left foot forward and your right foot back in a lunge position, with right calf resting on the ground and left foot flat in front with left knee bent.
+Plant the wooden dowel into the ground in front of you outside of your left leg.
 Drop the opposite leg behind you until you feel a deep stretch on the upper front side of your thigh.
-From here, reach up to the top of the stick with both hands and twist/lean towards that side to enhance the stretch.
+From here, reach up to the top of the stick with both hands and with a slight spinal twist, lean towards the left shoulder to enhance the stretch.

 OVERHEAD LEANING LUNGE STRETCH